-The eligible person must also meet the income criterion, which is PLN 900 net per person in the family.
-As of 1 October 2023, when determining the right to benefits from the Maintenance Fund for the new benefit period, the income criterion amounts to PLN 1,209 net per month per person in the family.
+The eligible person must also meet the income criterion, which is PLN 1,209 net per month per person in the family.

-In addition, so-called 'zloty for zloty' mechanism applies when determining entitlement to benefits from the Maintenance Fund.
+In addition, the so-called 'zloty for zloty' mechanism applies when determining entitlement to benefits from the Maintenance Fund.
 This mechanism implies that exceeding by an eligible person the income threshold for benefits from the Maintenance Fund will not automatically result in the loss of the right to these benefits, but only in the reduction of the benefit by the amount of the excess of the income criterion.